 Michael O’Sullivan is the author of ‘The Levelling’, which outlines what’s next in politics, economics, finance and geopolitics in the post globalization era.
 He is a member of the World Economic Forum’s Council on the New Economy, and a Forbes contributor, and a speaker at the 2021 TED Talk conference.
 His talk received in excess of 1 million views in five weeks.

 He has twenty years experience in global financial markets, most recently as Chief Investment Officer in the International Wealth Management Division of Credit Suisse, where he worked for twelve years.
 In addition to working in investment management, he was the lead contributor to Credit Suisse’s think tank, the CS Research Institute.
-He is an entrepreneur in the fintech and ETF spaces.
+He is an entrepreneur in the fintech and NFT spaces.

 A brilliant analysis of the transition in world economics, finance, and power as the era of globalization ends and gives way to new power centers and institutions.

 The world is at a turning point similar to the fall of communism.
 Then, many focused on the collapse itself, and failed to see that a bigger trend, globalization, was about to take hold.
 The benefits of globalization–through the freer flow of money, people, ideas, and trade–have been many.
 But rather than a world that is flat, what has emerged is one of jagged peaks and rough, deep valleys characterized by wealth inequality, indebtedness, political recession, and imbalances across the world’s economies.